deeplearning4j/deeplearning4j-docs/automated-machine-learning-ai.md

 So data scientists *tune* algorithms, but what does that mean?
 When you tune a complex machine (and these algorithms are just mathematical and symbolic machines), you usually have several knobs to turn.
 It's kind of like cooking something with several ingredients.
 To produce the right taste, to tune your dish, as it were, those ingredients should be added in proper proportion to one another, just like you might add twice as much [buttermilk as you do butter to a biscuit recipe](https://www.marthastewart.com/349650/biscuits).
 The idea is, the right proportions matter, and getting them wrong means you can't consume the results.

-A data scientist testing algorithms on data is often operating without a "recipe", and must tune knobs in combination with each other other to explore which combination works.
-In this case, "working" means tuning an algorithm until it is able to learn efficiently from the data it is given to train upon, so that accurate predictions about the data come out.
+A data scientist testing algorithms on data is often operating without a "recipe", and must tune knobs in combination with each other  to explore which configuration works.
+In this case, "working" means tuning an algorithm until it is able to learn efficiently from the training data, so that accurate predictions about test data can be made.

 ### Hyperparameter Optimization